Anxiety disordersPanic disorder; Phobias; Panic attacks

 Specific phobias are more common in females and often emerge during the teenage years.
 People with phobias are at increased risk for developing other mental health disorders, and have an increased risk for suicide attempts.

 Social anxiety disorder (social phobia) usually develops between the ages of 8 to 15 years.
 In children, bullying may trigger social anxiety disorder.
 It is rare for social anxiety disorder to first develop in adulthood.
-When it does, it is usual the result of a particularly stressful or humiliating event.
+When it does, it is usually the result of a particularly stressful or humiliating event.
 Women are more likely to develop social phobia than men, although equal numbers of men and women seek treatment for it.
 Most people seeking treatment have had symptoms for at least 10 years.

 All types of anxiety disorders can be very debilitating and seriously affect a person's quality of life.